 Both households with children also received the NWT Child Benefit.
 The single parent received $67.91 per month (the amount provided for one child under the age of six).
 The couple with two children received less than the maximum as their welfare income in the 2017 and 2018 tax years would have been too high to receive the full NWT Child Benefit amount in 2019.
 Instead, they received $94.27 per month from January to June, and $92.64 per month from July to December.

 All four households received the GST/HST credit, which increased in July 2019 with inflation.
 The single person considered employable and the single person with a disability both received $287, while the single parent with one child received $574 and the couple with two children received $876.
 The single person considered employable, the single person with a disability, and the single parent also received $151 through the GST/HST credit supplement.

 All four households received the Northwest Territories Cost of Living Offset, which was introduced in 2019 to help offset the cost of the NWT carbon tax.
 In 2019, one payment of $52 per adult and $60 per child under 18 was made in October.

 Changes to welfare incomes

 The graphs below show how the total welfare incomes for each of the four example household types have changed over time.
 The values are in constant 2019 dollars, taking into account the effect of inflation as measured by the national consumer price index.

-- The welfare incomes for a single person considered employable and a single person with a disability have followed a similar trend.
-They both dropped in 1997, gradually increased until 2008, and then decreased until 2013.
+The welfare incomes for a single person considered employable and a single person with a disability have mirrored each other over time.
+They both dropped in 1997, gradually increased until 2008, and decreased until 2013.
 They have both fluctuated considerably since then.

 In 2018, the welfare incomes of a single person considered employable was $25,910 and that of a single person with a disability was $31,237, both of which were the highest levels in the time series.